akai-org/onepage/README.md

 Onepage project
 ===============

-Project of a onepage website template with interchangealbe sections, dedicated to promoting events and workshops.
+Project of a onepage website template with interchangeable sections, dedicated to promoting events and workshops.

 ## Installation